-English Mathematics Humanities Science You will study this for You will study this for These units run for 1 These units run for 1 both semesters. both semesters. semester only. semester only.
-2 units 2 units 1 unit l unit English Semester 1: A minimum of ONE of A minimum of ONE of Semester 1 AND 2 General Maths the following: the following: Semester 2: General Maths Further OR General Maths Methods Accounting/ Business Management Global Politics History Forensic and Consumer Science Introduction to Biology Introduction to Chemistry OR OR Legal Studies Advanced English Semester 1 AND 2 Advanced Mathematics Semester 1 AND 2 Sociology Introduction to Physics Introduction to Psychology OR OR , EAL Semester 1 AND 2 Numeracy Semester 1 AND 2
+English Mathematics Humanities Science You will study this for both semesters.
+You will study this for both semesters.
+These units run for 1 semester only.
+These units run for 1 semester only.
+2 units 2 units 1 unit l unit English OR EAL Semester 1 AND 2 Semester 1: General Maths A minimum of ONE of the following: A minimum of ONE of the following: Semester 2: General Maths OR Maths Methods Accounting/ Business Management Global Politics Forensic and Consumer Science Introduction to Biology OR OR HistoryLegal Studies Introduction to Chemistry Advanced English Semester 1 AND 2 Advanced Mathematics Semester 1 AND 2 Sociology Introduction to Physics Introduction to Psychology OR OR - , 0 , Literacy Semester 1 AND 2 Numeracy Semester 1 AND 2